Go to content (click on Intro)

 OBTAIN 1 CREDIT BY DOING A CULTURAL EXCHANGE IN ENGLISH

-• Complete the follow-up and assessment questionnaires in the Moodle course.
+• Complete the tasks and the questionnaires in the Moodle course for follow-up and evaluation.

 • Attend thefinal interview with the person in charge of the programme.